epishova/BigQuery-json2DDL/README.md

     work_error STRING
   )
   OPTIONS(
-    description = "****NOTE: This dataset has been migrated to `bigquery-public-data.crypto_bitcoin`.
+    description = """****NOTE: This dataset has been migrated to `bigquery-public-data.crypto_bitcoin`.
 Updates to the data are being sent to the new version of this dataset, whose schema is better aligned with our other cryptocurrency offerings.

-This version of the data is no longer being updated and will be removed within the next 15 days."
+This version of the data is no longer being updated and will be removed within the next 15 days."""
   )
 ```